 Debian ställer inga maskinvarukrav utöver kraven ställda för Linux- eller kFreeBSD-kärnan och GNU:s verktyg.
 Därför kan alla arkitekturer eller plattformar till vilka Linuxkärnan, libc, gcc och så vidare, blivit porterade, och för vilken en portering till Debian finns, köra Debian.
-Referera till ports-sidorna på http://www.debian.org/ports/arm/ för mera detaljer om 32-bit soft-float ARM -arkitektursystem som har blivit testade med Debian GNU/Linux.
+Referera till ports-sidorna på http://www.debian.org/ports/arm/ för mera detaljer om 32-bit hard-float ARMv7 -arkitektursystem som har blivit testade med Debian GNU/Linux.

-Hellre än att försöka att beskriva alla de olika maskinvarukonfigurationerna som finns stöd för i 32-bit soft-float ARM innehåller det här avsnittet allmän information och pekar till källor för ytterligare information.
+Hellre än att försöka att beskriva alla de olika maskinvarukonfigurationerna som finns stöd för i 32-bit hard-float ARMv7 innehåller det här avsnittet allmän information och pekar till källor för ytterligare information.